bigwiv/Biopython-cn/chr21.rst

 with helping out:

 **Windows**
-    ®C Windows products typically have a nice graphical installer that installs all of the essential components in the right place.
+    ‚Äì Windows products typically have a nice graphical installer that installs all of the essential components in the right place.
 We use Distutils to create a installer of this type fairly easily.